rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 there she would look for it in the unlabeled boxes.

-That lookup is still O(N) in its worst case but in the average case it's O(1), meaning that, in average, the lookup would take only a constant number of comparisons.
+That lookup is still O(N) in its worst case but in the average case it's O(1), meaning that, on average, the lookup would take only a constant number of comparisons.

 O(1) doesn't mean that it would take exactly one comparison.
 It means that the number of comparisons is a constant number and it does not depend on the total